Children of Paradise: Production

 The film was made under extremely difficult conditions.
-External sets in Nice were badly damaged by natural causes, exacerbated and compounded by the theatrical constraints during the German occupation of France during World War II.
+External sets in Nice were badly damaged by natural causes, exacerbated and compounded by the theatrical constraints stemming from the German occupation of France during World War II.
 The film was split into two parts because the distributor, Gaumont, could only screen a three hour film half as many times as usual.
 By making the film a pseudo double feature, the distributor could charge eighty-francs per admission, double the usual amount, therefore making up the shortfall.

-Barrault was committed to the premiere production of The Satin Slipper (Le Soulier de satin), which was a hit, and almost offered his role to a music hall entertainer, Jacques Tati, then little known, before a schedule was negotiated which allowed him to fulfil both roles.
+Barrault nearly missed performing in the film.
+He was committed at the time to the theatrical premiere of The Satin Slipper (Le Soulier de satin), which became a hit.
+He almost offered his role of Baptiste to a music hall entertainer, Jacques Tati, then little known, before a revised film production schedule was negotiated that allowed Barrault to fulfill both roles.

-Film critic Pauline Kael wrote that, allegedly, "the starving extras made away with some of the banquets before they could be photographed".
-Many of the 1,800 extras were Resistance agents using the film as daytime cover, who, until the liberation, had to mingle with some collaborators or Vichy sympathisers who were imposed on the production by the authorities.
+According to film critic Pauline Kael, it was alleged that "the starving extras made away with some of the banquets before they could be photographed".
+Many of the 1,800 extras were Resistance agents using the film as daytime cover.
+Until the liberation of France, they had to mingle with collaborators and Vichy sympathisers imposed on the production by the authorities.
 Alexandre Trauner, who designed the sets, and Joseph Kosma, who composed the music, were Jewish and had to work in secrecy throughout the production.
-Music was provided by the Orchestre de la Société des Concerts du Conservatoire under the direction of renowned conductor, Charles Münch, who personally contributed part of his income to the French Resistance.
+Music was provided by the Orchestre de la Société des Concerts du Conservatoire under the direction of conductor Charles Münch, who contributed part of his income to the French Resistance.
 Trauner lived (under an assumed name) with Carné and Prévert during the six months it took them to prepare the script.
 Maurice Thiriet, Kosma's orchestrator, acted as his front.